ansemjo/speedtest-plotter/README.md

     while true; do speedtest-cli --csv | tee -a results.csv; sleep 600; done ^C

-Afterwards plot the results to a PNG picture with:
+Afterwards plot the results to an SVG picture with:

-    gnuplot -c plotscript results.csv plot.png
+    gnuplot -c plotscript results.csv plot.svg

 ## LICENSE